 - Harassing or intimidating coworkers

 - Making up stories to get coworkers fired

 - Threatening lawsuits

-Ultimately, narcissistic workplace behaviors such as those noted above, are highly detrimental—often leaving victims apprehensive about going to work each day, feeling alienated from others, suffering from immune system weakness, unhappy and dissatisfied at work, and experiencing high rates of work absences (Germain, 2018).
+Ultimately, narcissistic workplace behaviors such as those noted above are highly detrimental, often leaving victims apprehensive about going to work each day, feeling alienated from others, experiencing immune system weakness, unhappy and dissatisfied at work, and experiencing high rates of work absences (Germain, 2018).

 As workplace gaslighting has the potential to cause a high level of damage at both an individual and organizational level, both employers and staff need to recognize warning signs and take action as soon as possible.

 In her book Gaslighting: Recognize Manipulative and Emotionally Abusive People—and Break Free, Sarkis (2018) provides readers with information to help identify workplace gaslighting behaviors, as well as the tools to no longer be subjected to its negative ramifications.

 With their apparent vulnerability and powerlessness, children also may be targets of gaslighting tactics within the family system.

 Many of the ways in which parents gaslight their kids are consistent with tactics used toward adults, such as ridicule; making them feel inadequate, worthless, or unloved; and convincing them that they are not normal.

 Drawn from articles by McCleod (2018) and Sarkis (2018), below are 17 examples of how child gaslighting and coercive control by parents may appear: